 - Do the same thing again, knitting what's now the first stitch on both needles into one stitch.

 - Lift the first stitch on the third needle over the second stitch and over the top of the needle, just as you do in a normal bind off method.

 - Continue in this manner until you're down to one loop on the third needle and no loops on the other needles.
 Cut your yarn, slide the last loop off the needle and put the yarn through the loop.
 Pull tight, and you're done!

 More Uses for the Three-Needle Bind Off

 Three-needle bind off is great for joining shoulder seams because it's kind of bulky and can hold the weight of the garment well without sagging.
-I've also used it when joining two pieces of knitting at the center, such as a scarf or headband worked separately from each end to the center, where the two pieces can be joined with a three-needle bind off.
+It can also be used when joining two pieces of knitting at the center, such as a scarf or headband worked separately from each end to the center, where the two pieces can be joined with a three-needle bind off.

-Something sort of like a three-needle bind off can be done to join the cast on row together with the live stitches as you bind off, as I describe in my Moss Stitch Headband pattern.
+Something sort of like a three-needle bind off can be done to join the cast on row together with the live stitches as you bind off.
 Alternatively, you could do a provisional cast on at the beginning, make those stitches live again when you're done and then work a normal three-needle bind off.